 You can find more information about first-year housing options and how to apply for housing on the Housing Services and Residential Education website.
-You can even take virtual tours of all the residence halls!
+You can even take virtual tours of all the residence halls and room types!

 If you can't wait to hear more about being a Tartan, watch a recorded campus life session to learn more!

 With 400+ student-run organizations on campus, there are boundless opportunities to get involved and make your mark.
 Below is just a sampling of the kinds of student-run organizations you can join.
-For a complete list of student organizations, check out SLICE, our office of Student Leadership, Involvement and Civic Engagement.
+For a complete list of student organizations, check out TartanConnect, and for more information about getting involved on campus, check out SLICE, our office of Student Leadership, Involvement and Civic Engagement.

 Arab Student Organization